Bangladesh Administrative Service: Recruitment

-All BAS officers are recruited at a single entry-level by the Bangladesh Public Service Commission, having undertaken and scored highest in what is widely regarded as the most competitive examination in Bangladesh, the Bangladesh Civil Service examination.
+All BAS officers are recruited at a single entry level by the Bangladesh Public Service Commission, having undertaken and scored highest in what is widely regarded as the most competitive examination in Bangladesh, the Bangladesh Civil Service examination.
 These candidates are then commissioned into the Bangladesh Civil Service (Administration) cadre.

-The first post of all new officers is as Assistant Commissioner in the field administration on a 2-year probation after which they are confirmed on passing assessments.
-The most promising officers are transferred to the central administration as Senior Assistant Secretary after 5-years in the field administration, during which they will rotate between the centre and field on their career progression.
+The first post of all new officers is as assistant commissioner in the field administration on a 2-year probation, after which they are confirmed on passing assessments.
+The most promising officers are transferred to the central administration as senior assistant secretary after 5 years in the field administration, during which they will rotate between the centre and field on their career progression.

 Functions

-Central Administration
+Central administration

-In a ministry or division BAS officers are responsible for policy formulation and implementation to Ministers.
-They mainly perform four types of functions: secretarial, administrative (policy), communications and financial; as either policy advisers or in management roles.
+In a ministry or division, BAS officers are responsible for policy formulation and implementation to ministers.
+They mainly perform four types of functions: secretarial, administrative (policy), communications, and financial; as either policy advisers or in management roles.

-Field Administration
+Field administration

-In field administration, BAS officers play two different roles from the start of their career: as a "commissioner" delivering government policy in their geographic unit, and as Executive Magistrate.
+In field administration, BAS officers play two different roles from the start of their careers: as a "commissioner" delivering government policy in their geographic unit, and as an executive magistrate.
 They execute the powers of executive magistracy to the extent specified by government directives and Acts of Parliament.

-Section 10 of the Code of Criminal Procedure specifies that a Deputy Commissioner, Additional Deputy Commissioner, Senior Assistant Commissioner (also UNO) and Assistant Commissioner (also of Land) are all Executive Magistrates in field administration.
+Section 10 of the Code of Criminal Procedure specifies that a deputy commissioner, additional deputy commissioner, senior assistant commissioner (also UNO) and assistant commissioner (also of land) are all executive magistrates in field administration.

-Additionally, as per sub section 10(5), if required, the government can empower any member of Bangladesh Administrative Service as an Executive Magistrate by means of deputation e.g. Executive Magistrate in organisations like Bangladesh Road and Transport Authority (BRTA), City Corporations, Ports, Airports etc.
+Additionally, as per subsection 10(5), if required, the government can empower any member of the Bangladesh Administrative Service as an executive magistrate by means of deputation, e.g., executive magistrate in organisations like the Bangladesh Road and Transport Authority (BRTA), city corporations, ports, airports, etc.

 Bangladesh Civil Service Administration Academy

-The academy provides a five-month long basic training course related to law and administration for newly appointed officers of Bangladesh Civil Service (Administration) cadre, and various periodical training for officers of different levels.
+The academy provides a five-month-long basic training course related to law and administration for newly appointed officers of the Bangladesh Civil Service (Administration) cadre, and various periodical training for officers of different levels.
 In addition, a one-year "Master in Public Policy and Management (MPPM)" course is delivered by the academy to mid-ranking BAS officers.

-The academy is headed by the Rector, who is of the rank of Secretary to the Government.
+The academy is headed by the rector, who is of the rank of secretary to the government.

 Administrative Service Association

 The Bangladesh Administrative Service Association (BASA) is a professional platform and club for all the members of the BAS, including retired officers.
 The association's headquarters is located in Eskaton, Dhaka.

-BASA arranges an annual get-together for its members, with the Prime Minister and Cabinet Secretary appearing regularly as the chief guests.
+BASA arranges an annual get-together for its members, with the prime minister and cabinet secretary appearing regularly as the chief guests.